Just Want to Sign up to the SSP Now?

 How do I know if the Safe and Sound protocol is right for me?

-From there, your practitioner, be it myself or another trained SSP provider, can tell you if they think you will benefit and if you are ready to complete the program.
+From there, we can tell you if we think you will benefit and if you are ready to complete the program.
 In my practice, an intake interview does not obligate you to go ahead and there is definitely no pressure if you don’t feel ready.

 If you are unsure about proceeding, I really recommend that you watch some of the many excellent YouTube clips on the Safe and Sound Protocol to give you a bit more of an idea about what changes people are seeing from the program.
-I hope that if the information I’ve presented in this article resonates with you, that you’ll give it a try!
+Alternatively, if you know you require spiritual or nutritional support; consider making a general appointment first through our booking page here.

 I want to Try the Safe and Sound Protocol – What Should I Do Next?

-If you are interested in using the SSP you will need to have an appointment with Nicole to discuss your suitability and work out how we can best tailor the program to give you optimal outcomes.
-(Note that existing nutrition patients can simply discuss during a regular appointment if desired.)
-You may require more than one appointment as you progress through the program if you have complex needs or a very sensitive nervous system.
+If you are interested in using the SSP you will need to complete a short online course to learn how to use the program and what to expect.
+As part of the course, you will have an appointment with Nicole to discuss your suitability and work out how we can best tailor the program to give you optimal outcomes.
+(Note that existing patients can simply discuss during a regular appointment if desired.)
+You may require more than one appointment as you progress through the SSP if you have complex needs or a very sensitive nervous system.
 Most children only require the initial interview.

 All SSP fees include email support while you are using the program, and for a reasonable time period afterwards.